-So, what are the steps?
+So what are the steps?

 Wash the pan

-Prior to starting the process of seasoning, it is necessary to gently wash the pan using dish soap and warm water.
+Prior to starting the process of seasoning, it’s necessary to gently wash the pan using dish soap and warm water.
 Never scrub the pan since this can form abrasions, most especially if the pan is brand new.

 Put the oil on the pan and evenly spread it throughout the surface

 Through the use of a soft cloth or a paper towel, evenly spread the oil across the pan’s surface.
-Also put oil on the sides and bottom.
+Also, put oil on the sides and bottom.

 In this process, you need to ensure that the vegetable oil dries up thoroughly so that the oil can fill the irregularities and pores in the pan (there are pits in the pan that are hardly visible).